Event Hubs messaging exceptions - .NET (legacy)

 - Up to 2 MB per second of egress events (events consumed from an event hub), but no more than 4096 egress events.

-- Up to 84 GB of event storage (enough for the default 24-hour retention period).
+- Up to 84 GB of event storage (enough for the default 1 hour retention period).

 On the Overview page, in the Show metrics section, switch to the Throughput tab.
 Select the chart to open it in a larger window with 1-minute intervals on the x-axis.
 Look at the peak values and divide them by 60 to get incoming bytes/second or outgoing bytes/second.
 Use similar approach to calculate number of requests per second at peak times on the Requests tab.

 If you see values higher than number of TUs * limits (1 MB per second for ingress or 1000 requests for ingress/second, 2 MB per second for egress), increase the number of TUs by using the Scale (on the left menu) page of an Event Hubs namespace to manually scale higher or to use the Auto-inflate feature of Event Hubs.
-Note that auto-Inflate can only increase up to 20 TUS.
-To raise it to exactly 40 TUs, submit a support request.
+You can scale up to 40 TUs when you are manually scaling or automatically scaling the namespace.

 Error code 50008